LauraXSpies/SolAegis/CONTRIBUTING.md

 If you're interested in collaborating on SolAegis, we’d love to hear from you!
 Here are some ways you can get in touch:

 - General Inquiries: For questions or discussions about the project, feel free to open a Discussion on GitHub.
-- Feature Proposals & Research Collaborations: If you have a proposal for a major feature or are interested in research collaborations, please reach out via email at contact@example.com.
+- Feature Proposals & Research Collaborations: If you have a proposal for a major feature or are interested in research collaborations, please reach out via email at laura.spies@student.hpi.uni-potsdam.de .
 - Community Chat: Join our community chat on Discord/Slack to connect with other contributors, ask questions, and discuss ideas in real-time.

 We welcome researchers, developers, and organizations interested in enhancing heat monitoring solutions to join us in building SolAegis.
 Let’s work together to make an impact!